Tests and treatments

-You lay down on the examination table.
+You take place on the examination table.
 Ten adhesive electrodes are placed to monitor your heart rhythm.
 An area of skin measuring 5 by 5 cm is shaved and disinfected, and adhesive sterile sheets are placed around it.
-Local anaesthesia (general anaesthesia may be given if requested) is given and then a vein (or possible an artery) is poked, giving access to electrical catheters, which are led up into the heart.
+Local anaesthesia (general anaesthesia may be given, if requested) is given and then a vein (or possible an artery) is poked, giving access to electrical catheters, which are led up into the heart.
 With the help of X-rays, the position of the catheters can be confirmed.

 Using electrical impulses and/or medications, the short circuit is located in the conduction circuit.
 The critical zone, or origin of the circuit, is turned off during the ablation procedure by warming this site (>45°C).
 Radio frequency waves emanate from the ablation catheter, making a nice and smooth scar on the conductivity tissue.

 The procedures has very few risks.
 Not only can the heart rhythm disturbances be triggered, they can also be eliminated.
-There could be bleeding from the groin, which can be largely prevented by wearing a snug bandage and by resting in a supine position.
+You may have bleeding at the site in the groin.
+This is best avoided by using a strong bandage and by lying flat.